code4sac/learning-blocks/Documentation Directory/Database_documentation.md

 ### Create an application admin database user

-**Optional** You can skip this step and user your main postgres username and password.
+**Optional** You can skip this step if you use your main postgres username and password for the application.

 Connect to the database as the postgres user.
 Enter the following commands in `psql` to create a database and user with admin access.